-However, each leader is an integrated system of 6Q, connected with business and society, and often faces complex issues that involve the whole 6Q system.
+However, leaders often faces complex issues that involve the whole 6Q system.
 It is impossible to know the root cause(s) without knowing ALL associated facts.
 Subsequently, it is impossible to achieve fast and lasting results in leadership development, not to mention to build a Level 5 leader.
 I first invented the 6Q Whole System Approach at clinics when I was helping patients beat setbacks and failures and stay healthy.
 Many got well the same day.

 2. Secondary Behavior Approach

 Many institutions try to link every behavior with a motivation.
 In fact, many behaviors mainly reflect underlying the 6Q structural changes that are due to environment changes instead of making the structural changes.
 Thus, Behavior approach cannot solve complex issues.
 For example, would President Franklin Roosevelt have the same behaviors if he had to run Marathon?
 Changing his behaviors would not solve his problems.
 All he needed was to bow out gracefully, which he did and became one great US Presidents in the history.

 Most top MBA leadership development programs start and end with student self-assessment, which is good.
 However, self-assessment usually cannot fully evaluate individuals’ underlying 6Q structure and choose the right tools and the best shot.
 As a result, the students and schools cannot use their time and resources efficiently.

 Leaders ought to focus the big picture, optimize their leadership efficiency at personal, interpersonal and institutional levels, and be ready for changes and disruptions.
 Although they can fail for various reasons, most leaders can rise again and become greater leaders, including Level 5, leaders if they can face reality and use the right tools.
 Otherwise, their today’s glory will not last.
 Thus, it is unwise define the difference between good leaders and great ones with their today’s force and direction.
 We can excel leadership development through the following steps.

 1. Focus on the big picture, Identify the Development Needs of a Leader, and Take Early Action